 A table for 300 people will take up about a third of White Rock’s pier Aug.
-9 for the second annual Picnic at the Pier fundraising event for the Peace Arch Hospital Foundation.
+9 for the second annual Picnic on the Pier fundraising event for the Peace Arch Hospital Foundation.

 The foundation has already sold dozens of the $150 tickets – more than 70 as of last week – for the dinner, drinks and live entertainment event, which will feature one of the most spectacular backdrops in the Lower Mainland.